MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/enabling-places-finder.md

 ## Enabling Places Finder

-Once you receive notification that you have access to the Places Finder feature, run the following **Places PowerShell** cmdlet to enable the opt-in features for a set of users in a security group.
+Once you receive notification that you have access to the Places Public preview, run the following **Places PowerShell** cmdlet to enable Places Finder for a set of users in a security group.

 ```powershell
 Set-PlacesSettings -Collection Places –PlacesFinderEnabled 'Default:false, OID:<Security Group OID>@<TenantId>:true'